theovercomer8/mr-embed/README.md

 Restart the Web UI to activate the extension.

 # How to use
-The accordion widget will display a screen indicating the current model hash and embeds directory.
+The accordion widget appearing at the bottom of the txt2img and img2img tabs will display a screen indicating the current model hash and embeds directory.
 Use the **Create** button to automatically create a folder structure for the current model hash.

 <img width="613" alt="image" src="https://user-images.githubusercontent.com/122644869/216803099-239f1370-3070-4255-beee-2656586f25c9.png">